madglory/gamelocker-vg-docs/source/authorization/authorization.rst

 Authorization: <Enter your API Key>

 There's no need to create JWTs manually, they will be created for you when you register for the API - `Register Here! <https://developer.battlerite.com>`_.
 In some cases an X-API-KEY will give you more access to information, and in all cases it means that you are operating under a per-token rate limit.

 To specify the Headers, use this code:

 **Shell**

 .. code-block:: shell

+  //Shell

   # With shell, you can just pass the correct header with each request
     curl "<endpoint-url>" \
     -H "Authorization: <api-key>"
     -H "Accept: application/vnd.api+json"

-**Java**

 .. code-block:: java

+  //Java

   import java.io.*;
   import java.net.*;